Rianne Donders-de Leest

 M.J.D.
 "Rianne" Donders-de Leest (born 22 July 1960, in Eindhoven) is a Dutch politician for the Christian Democratic Appeal (CDA).

 Donders-de Leest started her career as a teacher at a primary school.
-She was elected into the municipal council of Etten-Leur in 1990.
-Till 2002 she was a councillor, among others as leader of the CDA fraction.
+She was elected to the municipal council of Etten-Leur in 1990, eventually serving as leader of the CDA group.
 In 2000 she also became an alderman, dealing with spatial planning, traffic, transportation, housing and sports.

-From 1 September 2004 to 9 January 2015 she was mayor of the municipality of Geldrop-Mierlo.
-Since 30 January 2015 she has been mayor of Roermond.
+From September 2004 to January 2015 she was mayor of the municipality of Geldrop-Mierlo.
+In January 2015 she became Mayor of Roermond.
+She was appointed for a second term in January 2021, but resigned in October 2022, after disputes with thr municipal council.
+She served as acting Mayor of Maashorst from December 2022 to March 2024, and became acting Mayor of Best in March 2025.

+Married with three children, her son Pim died while aboard Afriqiyah Airways Flight 771 which crashed near Tripoli in May 2010.